 - This state-of-the art paper explores the evidence for targeting the inhibition of platelet function and coagulation to improve outcomes in the HF patient.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Clinical Topic Collection: Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Hypertension

 Keywords: Acetylcholine, Acute Kidney Injury, Adenosine, Algorithms, American Heart Association, Angina Pectoris, Anticoagulants, Aortic Valve Stenosis, Aspirin, Azetidines, Biological Markers, Centers for Disease Control and Prevention (U.S.), Cholesterol, Coronary Artery Disease, Coronary Artery Disease, Deceleration, Defibrillators, Diabetes Mellitus, Diabetes Mellitus, Diagnostic Tests, Routine, Disease-Free Survival, Echocardiography, Stress, Emergency Service, Hospital, Endothelium, Exercise Test, Exercise Test, Fluorobenzenes, Health Personnel, Health Status, Heart Failure, Heart Valves, Hematologic Tests, Hypercholesterolemia, Hypertension, Hypertension, Pulmonary, Incidence, Lipoproteins, LDL, Metoprolol, Myocardial Infarction, Percutaneous Coronary Intervention, Pharmaceutical Preparations, Prevalence, Primary Prevention, Pyrimidines, Renal Insufficiency, Risk Factors, Stents, Stroke, Sulfonamides, Thrombosis, Troponin T, Watchful Waiting